SamAkinbile/HealthTechBlog/README.md

-# The Easy Eater
+# The Health Tech

-The Easy Eater is a meal planning app which is designed to take the stress out of everyday cooking.
-The app is targeted towards users who enjoy their food and trying new recipes but also want to save time and effort when deciding what to cook for dinner every night of the week!

-The site acts as a repository for recipes whereby users can store their own recipes and also browse other users' recipes and bookmark them for a later date.
-Users can get organised for the week ahead by adding recipes to their meal planner for each day of the week.
+The Health Tech is a blog dedicated to exploring health and well-being, delving into the relationship between modern advancements and innovative technology.
+Discover insightful articles on how the latest tech developments are transforming the health and wellness landscape.

-The live link can be found here - [The Easy Eater](https://easy-eater.herokuapp.com/)
+The live link can be found here - [The Health Tech](https://djangoirelandblog-2541e83b59d1.herokuapp.com/)

 ![Colour Palette](docs/readme_images/site_mockup.png)
 ## Table of Contents